GA-CyberWorkforceAcademy/Wireshark/Exercise_3.md

 ------------------------------

-The export data objects feature scans through the selected protocol’s streams in the currently open capture file or running capture and allows the user to export reassembled objects to the disk.
+The export data objects feature scans through the selected protocol’s streams in the current open capture file or running capture and allows the user to export reassembled objects to the disk.
 For example, if you select HTTP, you can export HTML documents, images, executables, and any other files transferred over HTTP and save to a selected disk location.
 If you have a capture running, this list